xbeat/Glitch-Community/FAQ.md

 Now, in your devtools, it'll be just like Raven.js doesn't exist -- line numbers and exceptions will flow straight through, but it'll stay functional behind the scenes.

+### What are dev toggles?

+We use them to hide features that we're still working on.
+The code lives in `dev-toggles.jsx`.
+Visit remix.glitch.me/secret to enable a feature locally.

 ### Is any configuration required to get my remix running?

 Nope!
 Though you can set your remix to run in production mode by setting `NODE_ENV=production` in the `.env` file.
 Doing so will improve performance a bit, but webpack will take a lot longer.